Deejuh719/ThatOnePhotogK/README.md

 1. Finally uploaded via VSCode
 2. Added a line of bolded and colored text to aboutme.html
 3. Added TA collaborators

+09-05-2023
+1. Added another page to display my work
+2. Changed "animation" to popover in aboutme.html